Marginal severe storms in central Nebraska: June 13, 2017

-AURORA, NE - It's not uncommon in storm chasing to have a day that originally was your primary focus turn to junk as the event draws closer.
+AURORA, NE - It's not uncommon in storm observing to have a day that originally was your primary focus turn to junk as the event draws closer.
 Such was the case on Tuesday, June 13th.
 Models had been indicating an upper trough ejecting over a robust warm sector from the Dakotas down into Kansas, with the cap breaking virtually everywhere along a dryline in a strongly sheared environment, particularly in the northern section of the event.
-As the day approached, however, directional shear devolved into a mostly-unidirectional mess except way up in eastern Minnesota - much too far to reach after chasing Monday in far western Nebraska.
+As the day approached, however, directional shear devolved into a mostly-unidirectional mess except way up in eastern Minnesota - much too far to reach after observing Monday in far western Nebraska.

 I started the day in Sidney, and began the search for dry ice to replenish the hail cooler.
 The Safeway in town was completely out of it, and several other stores on the way eastbound also either were out of it or didn't carry it.
 The two blocks of dry ice I had picked up in Cheyenne looked like they still had several hours left, so I forgot about it for most of the day.

 Short-term models indicated a few supercells initiating near North Platte and moving northeastward.
-Accordingly, I chose to target central and southeastern Nebraska, a region that was basically on my way home from Monday's chase - instead of driving 2+ more hours farther north into South Dakota where parameters were slightly better for tornadoes.
+Accordingly, I chose to target central and southeastern Nebraska, a region that was basically on my way home from Monday's expedition - instead of driving 2+ more hours farther north into South Dakota where parameters were slightly better for tornadoes.
 The storms essentially played out as the short-term models showed they would.
 I drove up to near Brewster to watch one of these storms approach, encountering this classic Nebraska scene on a gravel road on the way:

 Structure with the Brewster storm was interesting, but it was overwhelmingly undercut by its own outflow.